 We know that many families' financial situations have changed over the course of the pandemic.
 As a result, we have increased our financial aid budget and created a special fund to give grants this year, which is supported by our alumni and other benefactors.
-In addition, the University has received funds from the federal stimulus package, Coronavirus Aid, Relief, and Economic Security (CARES) Act, which has already helped more than a thousand students with up to $1,500 for unanticipated expenses related to campus disruptions from COVID-19.
+In addition, the University received funds from the federal stimulus package, Coronavirus Aid, Relief, and Economic Security (CARES) Act, which helped more than a thousand students with up to $1,500 for unanticipated expenses related to campus disruptions from COVID-19.

 - Those in need of small grants from the SCU Emergency Assistance Fund—created by our generous donor community of alumni and friends—are encouraged to complete a request.